-Field Description 3:0 PTAES[3:0] Port A Edge Selects - Each of the PTAESn bits serves a dual purpose by selecting the polarity of the active interrupt edge as well as selecting a pull-up or pull-down device if enabled.
-0 A pull-up device is connected to the associated pin interrupt and detects falling edge/low level for interrupt generation.
-1 A pull-down device is connected to the associated pin interrupt and detects rising edge/high level for interrupt generation.
+Field Description PT/ Port A Edge Selects - Each of the PTAESn bits serves a dual purpose by selecting the polarity of the active interrupt edge as well as selecting a pull-up or pull-down device if enabled.
+O A pull-up device is connected to the associated pin and detects falling edge/low level for interrupt generation.
+A pull-down device is connected to the associated pin and detects rising edge/high level for interrupt generation.